Relationship Anxiety: Symptoms, Causes & How to Break the Cycle

 - You may feel responsible for your partner’s emotions, trying to “fix” their bad moods or problems.

 While these behaviors come from a place of care and love, they can lead to emotional burnout, resentment and a loss of your sense of self within the relationship.
+Not only is it important to break free of people pleasing patterns for yourself but also for your relationships.

-When Relationship Anxiety Impacts Your Partner
+How Relationship Anxiety Affects Your Partner

 Relationship anxiety doesn’t exist in a vacuum.
 It affects your partner, too.
 When you’re constantly seeking reassurance or struggling with self-doubt, they may: